SAP/fsm-sdk/README.md

 - https://docs.coresystems.net/api/oauth.html
 - https://docs.coresystems.net/admin/account.html#wow6

+---

 ## CoreAPIClient

-CoreAPIClient will return a Promise and is async by default.
+The CoreAPIClient will return a Promise and is asynchronous by default.

 ### Query for objects using CoreSQL

-providing the [coreSQL] and the [dtos] used in the query see [https://docs.coresystems.net/api/query-api.html](https://docs.coresystems.net/api/query-api.html)
+Provides the [coreSQL] and the [dtos] used in the query see [https://docs.coresystems.net/api/query-api.html](https://docs.coresystems.net/api/query-api.html)

 ```typescript